pyvista/pyvista/doc/user-guide/data_model.rst

    >>> vtk_array.SetValue(8, 0)
    >>> print(vtk_array)

-PyVista supports creating objects directly from vtkDataArrays, but there's a better, and more pythonic alternative by using :class:`numpy.ndarray`.
+PyVista supports creating objects directly from the `vtkDataArray`_ class, but there's a better, and more pythonic alternative by using :class:`numpy.ndarray`.

 Using NumPy with PyVista
 ~~~~~~~~~~~~~~~~~~~~~~~~
 However, there's no reason to do this since Python already has the
 excellent C array library `NumPy <https://numpy.org/>`_.
 You could
 more create a points array with:

 .. jupyter-execute::